vcwebio/conteco.module.schema_registry_sasl/README.md

-# `module.schema_registry_tocloud` - ContEco
+# `module.schema_registry_sasl` - ContEco

-The ContEco Confluent Schema Registy to cloud module.
+The ContEco Confluent Schema Registry module. wtih SASL authentication.
 See `conteco.docs.overview` for more information on the ContEco ecosystem.

-## Configuration

-The module consists of the following stacks:
-* schema_registry - schema_registry.base, REST server for Schema Registry
-* schema - nginx.rewrite: exposing Schema Registry REST

 ## Tags